 You can also get current updates, resources and news about merit badges HERE.
 To see the requirements, changes and general information for Merit Badge management use these sites:

-The process to become a merit badge counselor in Bull Run District has three basic steps, There is no fee to become a Merit Badge Counselor
+The process to become a merit badge counselor in Prince William District has three basic steps, There is no fee to become a Merit Badge Counselor

 - Complete a Merit Badge Counselor Application (form 34405)

-Once all these forms are completed, you can submit your forms to the Bull Run District Merit Badge Coordinator at any District Roundtable or email email@example.com.
+Once all these forms are completed, you can submit your forms to the Prince William District Merit Badge Coordinator at any District Roundtable or email PWCMBDean@gmail.com.
 All three forms (application, YPT certificate, MB counselor application, with extra application sheets if the desired MBs don’t fit on one sheet) must be included.
 If you want to add or remove a MB once you are a counselor, you only need to submit a completed MB Counselor application to make the change, not a full BSA application.